A Fund Raising Matters Special Report

 In our experience, however, the key factors in the success of capital campaigns are the organization’s own planning, preparation, and execution—and failure usually results from the lack of same.
 Most organizations, like most people, generate their own problems, by omission or commission—and in the “high-stakes” environment of a major capital campaign, weaknesses and errors in judgment can be decisive.

-Here are nine scenarios we’ve often encountered.
+Here are nine scenarios or reasons capital campaigns fail that we’ve encountered.
 On your road to success, none of these have to become roadblocks; there are ways to deal effectively with each.
 They’re more like red lights—to be ignored at your peril!

 1. Negative image or perceptions